Lorraine Hansberry: Success as playwright

-Written and completed in 1957, A Raisin in the Sun opened at the Ethel Barrymore Theatre on March 11, 1959, becoming the first play by an African-American woman to be produced on Broadway.
+Written and completed in 1957, A Raisin in the Sun opened at the Ethel Barrymore Theatre on March 11, 1959, becoming the first play by an African American woman to be produced on Broadway.
 The 29-year-old author became the youngest American playwright and only the fifth woman to receive the New York Drama Critics Circle Award for Best Play.
 She was also nominated for the Tony Award for Best Play, among the four Tony Awards that the play was nominated for in 1960.
 Over the next two years, Raisin was translated into 35 languages and was being performed all over the world.

 In April 1959, as a sign of her sudden fame just one month after A Raisin in the Sun premiered on Broadway, photographer David Attie did an extensive photo-shoot of Hansberry for Vogue magazine, in the apartment at 337 Bleecker Street where she had written Raisin, which produced many of the best-known images of her today.
 In her award-winning Hansberry biography Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry, Imani Perry writes that in his "gorgeous" images, "Attie captured her intellectual confidence, armour, and remarkable beauty."

-Hansberry wrote two screenplays of Raisin, both of which were rejected as controversial by Columbia Pictures.
-Commissioned by NBC in 1960 to create a television program about slavery, Hansberry wrote The Drinking Gourd.
-This script was called "superb" but also rejected.

 In 1960, during Delta Sigma Theta's 26th national convention in Chicago, Hansberry was made an honorary member.

+Hansberry's screenplay of A Raisin in the Sun was produced by Columbia Pictures and released in 1961.
+The film starred Sidney Poitier and Ruby Dee, and was directed by Daniel Petrie.

 In 1961, Hansberry was set to replace Vinnette Carroll as the director of the musical Kicks and Co, after its try-out at Chicago's McCormick Place.
 Written by Oscar Brown, Jr., the show featured an interracial cast including Lonnie Sattin, Nichelle Nichols, Vi Velasco, Al Freeman, Jr., Zabeth Wilde, and Burgess Meredith in the title role of Mr. Kicks.
 A satire involving miscegenation, the $400,000 production was co-produced by her husband Robert Nemiroff.
 Despite a warm reception in Chicago, the show never made it to Broadway.

 In 1963, Hansberry participated in a meeting with Attorney General Robert F. Kennedy, set up by James Baldwin.
 Also in 1963, Hansberry was diagnosed with pancreatic cancer.
 She underwent two operations, on June 24 and August 2.
 Neither of the surgeries was successful in removing the cancer.